 A decision aid for people with advanced renal cell carcinoma (kidney cancer)

-Shared decision making starts with a conversation between the person who is receiving care and the person delivering care and develops into a process in which healthcare professionals and patients work together to make the best possible decisions based on clinical evidence and the patient’s own preferences.
+Shared decision making starts with a conversation between the patient who is receiving care and the healthcare professional delivering the care and it develops into a process in which they work together to make the best possible decisions based on the available clinical evidence and the patient’s own personal preferences.